Formatting Text

 Exercises

-Superscripts: Add support for the <sup> tag: text in this tag should be smaller (perhaps half the normal text size) and be placed so that the top of a superscript lines up with the top of a normal letter.
+3-2 Superscripts.
+Add support for the <sup> tag.
+Text in this tag should be smaller (perhaps half the normal text size) and be placed so that the top of a superscript lines up with the top of a normal letter.

-Preformatted text: Add support for the <pre> tag.
+3-5 Preformatted text.
+Add support for the <pre> tag.
 Unlike normal paragraphs, text inside <pre> tags doesn’t automatically break lines, and whitespace like spaces and newlines are preserved.
 Use a fixed-width font like Courier New or SFMono as well.
 Make sure tags work normally inside <pre> tags: it should be possible to bold some text inside a <pre>.
+The results will look best if you also do Exercise 1-4.

 Did you find this chapter useful?